Best resources to learn and practice meditation

 There are many opportunities for doing retreats.
 Look for them in your local area.
 Retreats in the insight meditation tradition or doing Buddhist practices will use similar techniques to those described here.
 There are also a number of online retreats that you can attend from the comfort of your own home, or other accommodation that you can find yourself.

 When doing a retreat, it can be a good idea to think about it in terms of the kind of support that you will get and how steady you feel in your own practice.
-S. N. Goenka Vipassana retreats are found all over the world and are offered for free, providing an accessible introduction to full immersion practice.
+S. N. Goenka Vipassana retreats are found all over the world and are offered for free, providing a low-cost introduction to full immersion practice.
 They are strict, intensive and provide minimal support to students or opportunities to talk with a teacher.
 Consider if it might be better to attend a retreat with a higher degree of support and if in doubt talk to a teacher first about what might suit you best.